khoaphamm/AI_Project1/README.md

 - **DFS (Depth-First Search)**: Explores one branch completely before backtracking
 - **Knowledge Based Hill Climbing**: Use character frequency heuristic to improve quality of the guess
 - **Full Entropy Solver**: Making guess based on the Entropy of each word's feedback distribution
-- **Progressive Entropy Sampling**: Stochastic, speed-optimized version of the previous Entropy Solver
+- **Progressive Entropy Sampling**: Stochastic, speed-optimized version of the previous Entropy Solver using Monte-Carlo sampling

 ## Rules